 Ocrevus is FDA-approved to treat the following conditions in adults:

-• Relapsing-remitting MS. With this type of MS, your disease typically relapses (gets worse) and then goes into remission (a period when you have no symptoms).
+- Relapsing-remitting MS (RRMS).
+With RRMS, your disease typically relapses (worsens) and then goes into remission (a period when you have no symptoms).

-• Active secondary progressive MS. With this condition, you may have started with relapsing-remitting MS, but now your MS symptoms get gradually worse all the time.
+- Active secondary progressive MS: With active secondary progressive MS, you may have started with RRMS, but now your MS symptoms get gradually worse all the time.

-• Primary progressive MS (PPMS).
-With PPMS, you’ve never had any periods of remission.
-If you have this condition, your symptoms have continued to get worse since your MS started.
+- Primary progressive MS (PPMS): With PPMS, you’ve never had any periods of remission.
+If you have this condition, your symptoms have continued to worsen since your MS started.
 Currently, Ocrevus is the only drug that’s approved to treat PPMS.

 Rituxan is not FDA-approved to treat MS. However, it can be used off-label to treat MS. (Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.)